-In this blog post, we promote the role that advisory boards have in organisations and the value that they bring to senior management and ultimately stakeholders.
+In this blog post, we promote the role that an advisory board can have in organisations.
+We also underline the value that advisory boards bring to senior management and – ultimately – stakeholders.

 What is an advisory board?